 LGBTQ+ folks sometimes question whether they will feel safe, welcomed, or supported in a new environment.
 Displaying “Safe Zone” stickers can help organizations communicate to others a commitment to creating LGBTQ+-inclusive environments.

 Augusta University faculty are invited to participate in the 2017 Diversity Climate Survey.
 The goal is to better understand how faculty (temporary, full-time, part-time, and administrative) perceive the current state of diversity and inclusion at Augusta University.

 Diversity & Inclusion Grand Rounds is a lecture series that features speakers who are diversity leaders in their discipline.
 They use a multicultural lens to explore their research questions and give voice to populations that are often marginalized or discounted within their particular areas of expertise.

-The speaker for the 2017 Diversity & Inclusion Summit is Sonia Manzano, an actress known for her role as Maria on Sesame Street.
-This year's theme is "The ABCs of Diversity and Inclusion."
+The speaker for the 2017 Diversity & Inclusion Summit was Sonia Manzano, an actress known for her role as Maria on Sesame Street.
+The theme was "The ABCs of Diversity and Inclusion."

-We hope attendees will walk away with a greater awareness of diversity and inclusion and be empowered to enact changes in their environments with the practical tools and strategies learned at the summit.
+We hope attendees walked away with a greater awareness of diversity and inclusion and were empowered to enact changes in their environments with the practical tools and strategies learned at the summit.